| |

 destination for a long time, but the last few years I

-have been in Hungary, Italy, Spain, Switzerland and Germany
+have been in Hungary, Italy, Spain, Switzerland, Germany, Greece, Turkey, Macedonia, Romania, Portugal, and Austria

 too.

-season I still have a huge list of unfulfilled wishes.
+After photographing for more than a decade I still have a huge list of wishes.

 Naturally I hope to improve the quality of the pictures